 At Telenor we are respectful of anyone coming forward with concerns for their health or that of their families.
-We have established as being caused by mobile phone use'.
+We have confidence in, and refer to, the World Health Organisation, which has stated that: 'To date, no adverse health effects have been established as being caused by mobile phone use'.